poblabs/weewx-belchertown/README.md

 **DarkSky has been shut down, but if you still have an API key, you can continue using it until DarkSky shuts your API key down.**

 ### Forecast Units
-Aeris Weather provides all units in 1 API call which is great but the skin still needs a way to determine what units you want it to show.
-This is why I've decided to keep the Dark Sky unit method so you can determine which units you'd like Aeris Weather to show. **All of the unit determination is now being done within the skin, not the API.**
+AerisWeather provides all units in 1 API call which is great but the skin still needs a way to determine what units you want it to show.
+This is why I've decided to keep the Dark Sky unit method so you can determine which units you'd like AerisWeather to show. **All of the unit determination is now being done within the skin, not the API.**

 Here's the differences and what's available.